 The desert is an extreme environment.
 Carry enough water, one gallon per person per day, and drink it.
 Water is available at visitor centers, campgrounds, and the Zion Lodge.
 Water flow at natural springs can vary, check for information at visitor centers.
 Do not drink untreated water.
 Water collected in the wilderness is not safe to drink without treatment.
 There are two safe methods to treat water.

 Hypothermia occurs when the body is cooled to dangerous levels.
 It is the number one killer of outdoor recreationists, even in summer, and it usually happens without the victim's awareness.
 It is a hazard in narrow canyons because immersion in water is the quickest route to body heat loss.
 To prevent hypothermia, avoid cotton clothing (it provides no insulation when wet) and eat high-energy food before you are chilled.
-The signs of hypothermia include:
+Wetsuits or even Drysuits are necessary in many Zion canyons in even the hottest temperatures.

 • Uncontrollable shivering